rb58853/supabase-mcp-server/README.md

 # Supabase MCP Server

-An implementation of MCP server for connecting
+An implementation of MCP server for connecting to Supabase PostgreSQL database.

 ## Key features
 - 💻 Integrates with both Windsurf and Cursor IDEs via `stdio` protocol